FS Class 690 II: Operations

 Limited by their high axle load to the Milan-Venice and Milan-Bologna-Florence mainlines, the Class 690 did not prove to be satisfactory, as its poor steaming qualities greatly hampered the performance.
 While fast (being the first Italian locomotive certified for a mainline top speed of 130 km/h and powerful in absolute terms, relatively speaking its performance was modest – 1400 CV at 90 km/h (1400 CV at 90 km/h), while the Class 685 (which was smaller and had a shorter boiler) had a power of 1250 CV at 75 km/h (1250 CV at 75 km/h).

 As a result, by the end of the 1920s a new three-cylinder Pacific locomotive (to be classified as Class 695) was designed; however, although more powerful than the Class 690, it would have required considerable strengthening of bridges and other infrastructures of the railways it was supposed to work on, because of an axle load of 21 tons.
+Much of the Italian railway network had been or was being electrified, so this strengthening would not have been worth the expense.
 Therefore, a less ambitious plan to rebuild the Class 690 by replacing the boiler and firebox with those of the FS Class 746 was approved.
 From 1928 to 1934 all thirty-three locomotives were rebuilt into the new Class 691.